Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] They would need to deploy a VPN.
 - [ ] They would need to pay for the cost to transfer the web site to Azure.
 - [x] They would need to pay for the monthly costs incurred for hosting the web site.
-- [ ] hey would need to pay for the number of connections to the web site.
+- [ ] They would need to pay for the number of connections to the web site.

 *[⬆ Back to Top](#table-of-contents)*